-Mugicha (麦茶), or barley tea, is made from roasted barley that is delicious both hot or cold.
-In particular, in many East Asian countries such as Japan, Korea, Taiwan, and China, this non-caffeinated tea is a staple with tons of health benefits.
-On a hot summer day in Japan, it is typical to have iced barley tea, or Mugicha, with their meals or as a quick refresher.
+Mugicha (麦茶) is a Japanese herbal tea made from roasted barley that is delicious both hot or cold.
+This non-caffeinated barley tea is a staple in many east Asian countries in particular, with tons of health benefits.
+On a hot summer day in Japan, it is typical to have iced barley tea, or Mugicha, with meals or as a quick refresher.

 Mugicha, or barley tea, is a tea rich in Asian culture.
 We recommend trying some iced Mugicha for the upcoming warmer months to indulge in its refreshing flavor and fantastic health properties.
 Similarly, try some other Japanese herbal tea varieties such as Kuromamecha (black soybean tea) and Sobacha (buckwheat tea).
 Not only are they also both caffeine-free but also offer amazing health benefits.

 - The 4 Health Benefits of Drinking Tea

 - 7 Healthy Caffeine-free Herbal Teas For Natural Detox

 - 5 Health Benefits of Genmaicha Brown Rice Green Tea